ChenMin46/probe/README.md

 # probe

-probe is a simple tool to list containers once docker ps hang due to a container stuck on staring or stopping.
+`probe` is a simple tool to list containers once docker ps hang due to a container stuck on starting or stopping.

-probe need to root access to root of docker runtime.
+`probe` need to root access to root of docker runtime.
-The dafault root is `/var/run/docker` and use `-r` to specify a custom one. probe display the running container by default and use `-a` to display all the containers.
+The default root is `/var/run/docker` and use `-r` to specify a custom one. probe display the running container by default and use `-a` to display all the containers.